lsmednick/Easy-Animator/resources/README.txt

 It takes a command line argument and parses it to read in a file, determine the view type, assign an output, and set the speed of an animation.

+* empty.txt
+-- empty.txt is a text file with no text used for testing.